Charles Hardinge, 1st Baron Hardinge of Penshurst: Career

 Hardinge entered the diplomatic service in 1880, and was attached to the embassy in Constantinople, where he was private secretary to the ambassador Lord Dufferin.
 Afterwards he transferred successively to Berlin, Washington (where he was acting chargé d′affairs) for a time), Sofia and Constantinople again.
 As chargé d′affairs in Bucharest he was involved in negotiating a treaty and a trade marks convention between the United Kingdom and the Kingdom of Romania.
 In 1893 he transferred to Paris, and in 1895 he was appointed a Companion of the Order of the Bath (CB).
 He was appointed the first secretary at Tehran in 1896, and the first secretary at Saint Petersburg in 1898, when he was promoted over the heads of seventeen of his seniors.
 While in the Russian Empire, he acted several times as chargé d'affaires in the ambassador's absence (including in late 1902).
 In early 1903, he was called back home and appointed Assistant Under-Secretary for Foreign Affairs at the Foreign Office.
 He was appointed Ambassador to Russia in March 1904.

 In 1906 Hardinge was again recalled and promoted to the position of Permanent Under-Secretary at the Foreign Office, where despite his own conservatism, he worked closely with Liberal Foreign Secretary Sir Edward Grey.
 In 1907, he declined the post of Ambassador to the United States.
 In 1910, Hardinge was raised to the peerage as Baron Hardinge of Penshurst, in the County of Kent, and appointed by the Asquith government as Viceroy of India.

-Hardinge Bridge and his wife Winifred during his term as Viceroy of India, ca. 1910–1916.